shapely/shapely/README.txt

 Shapely
 =======

-Shapely is a Python package for programming with 2D geospatial geometries.
+Shapely is a Python package for manipulation and analysis of 2D geospatial geometries.
 It is based on GEOS (http://geos.refractions.net).
-Shapely 1.0 is ignorant about coordinate and reference systems.
-Projection responsibility is left to specific applications.
+Shapely 1.0 is not concerned with data formats or coordinate reference systems.
+Responsibility for reading and writing data and projecting coordinates is left to other packages like WorldMill_ and pyproj_.
 For more information, see:

 * Shapely wiki_
 * Shapely manual_